Crowns can be used to improve the appearance of the teeth but are generally used to support a root treated tooth.

 Made from a variety of materials, including metal, porcelain, resin or ceramic, they can also be used to support a dental bridge.
 We also make sure that the colour matches the rest of your teeth, promising an even finish.

-- So the crown can be accommodated, we remove a layer of the tooth surface, but make sure we leave a strong core.
+- In order that the crown can be accommodated, we remove a layer of the tooth surface, but make sure we leave a strong core.
 The amount of tooth removed depends on the thickness of the crown, which can differ depending on the material used to make it.

-- We then take impressions of your teeth and record their colour so the crown can be made to fit perfectly.
+- We then take moulds of your teeth and record their colour so the crown can be made to fit perfectly.

 - Between appointments, we protect the prepared tooth with a temporary crown.

-- When your crown is ready, the temporary crown is removed and the new permanent one fixed in place with a strong dental cement.
+- When your crown is ready, the temporary crown is removed and the new permanent crown fixed in place with a strong dental cement.